 The colleges of Oxford University (apart from Kellogg and St Cross) are independent, self-governing and financially autonomous.
-In 2015-16, the total annual incoming resources (including donations for capital projects or endowment) of the 36 colleges amounted to £453m.
-Teaching, research and residential income accounted for 42% of incoming resources, while legacies and donations received in the year (towards both annual expenditure and endowment) together with investment income accounted for a further 50%.
-Income was also derived from trading activity such as vacation conferences.
+In 2016/17, the total annual incoming resources of the 36 colleges (including donations for capital projects or endowment) amounted to £516m.
+The three main sources of income are: (i) teaching, research and residential; (ii) legacies and donations (towards both annual expenditure and endowment); and (iii) investment income, as illustrated in the chart below.
+Other income derives mostly from trading activity such as vacation conferences.

 The University has endowment assets of £1.2bn.
 Individual colleges have their own endowment assets, which amount to more than £4.6bn.